-A range of factors is likely to influence human resource needs, both in terms of skills and levels of staffing, including the:
+Based on the observations above, a range of factors is likely to influence human resource needs, both in terms of skills and levels of staffing, including the:

 - volume and complexity of reported data to be processed (short, mid, longer term); - format of data reporting (short, mid, longer term); - planned data intensive collection programmes (e.g. observer programmes, port sampling, tag recapture); - relative maturity of the DBMS; - extent of data analysis to be undertaken; and - extent to which certain tasks may be outsourced.